DimJimbo/Particle-Sim/README.md

   + finally, updating positions using the updated velocity

 ## Future Additions
+What I consider to add in future updates.
+There are more  but these are the main ones:
 + Implementing some symplectic intergrator, either leapfrog or verlet
 + Adding a quadtree or grid implementation, to speed up both collisions and gravity
 + Heat